thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ## Purpose

-The transfer-counter rule enforces a daily limit on number of trades for each token within a collection.
+The transfer-counter rule enforces a daily limit on the number of trades for each token within a collection.
 In the context of this rule, a "trade" is a transfer of a token from one address to another.
-This rule has two potential purposes: to reduce volatility of token price in the collection and the prevention of malfeasance for holders who transfer a token between addresses repeatedly.
+Example uses of this rule: to reduce price volatility of tokens in the collection via the limitation of wash trading or the prevention of malfeasance for holders who transfer a token between addresses repeatedly.
 When this rule is active and the tradesAllowedPerDay is 0 this rule will act as a pseudo "soulBound" token, preventing all transfers of tokens in the collection.

 ## Tokens Supported